Why would you want to spend this much on a bed?

 The average person spends between six and ten hours a day sleeping.
 You knew that.
 But have you really thought about it and what that means?

 With a weekend sleep-in, that’s probably about sixty odd hours a week.
 (More time than we spend at work, in fact!)
 It figures out to around 200,000 hours in bed for the normal person over their expected lifetime.

 Now, when you think of it in those terms, making sure you’re sleeping on something comfortable, that helps rather than hinders your body in the resting cycle and that encourages sound, deep sleep is really, really important.

 And it’s not as though we’re buying beds every ten minutes.
 Good beds last for years.
 We promise a good ten years (at least) out of ours.
 It’s covered by our warranty.

 Let’s do the math.
 If one of our Queen size HEAVEN beds costs $7,500 (mattress only) and you can expect it to last 10 years (with a Dreamwool warranty) then that works out just over $2 per day (or night).

 Is it worth that for a fantastic sleep?
 Would you pay that to wake up feeling great the next morning?
-If you think your coffee to get you started can cost three or four dollars, isn’t a dollar spent getting a good night’s sleep and waking up feeling great worth it?
+If you think your coffee to get you started can cost five dollars, isn’t two dollars spent getting a good night’s sleep and waking up feeling great worth it?